 - Provide a qualified line judge.
-(Rules Page 5) - 1st-3rd Grade: Provide a qualified person to signal the whistle for service and indicate which team receives the point.

-Please complete the scoresheets by writing the athlete's entire first and last name with their jersey number in SERVING order.
+(Rules Page 5) - Please complete the scoresheets by writing the athlete's entire first and last name with their jersey number in numerical order. - Provide Lineup Cards to the Official. - Regular season matches assigned one official - o Indicate the playing captain with a "C" next to the player's number on the lineup.